godotengine/godot-docs/classes/class_os.rst

 :ref:`Error<enum_@GlobalScope_Error>` **shell_open** **(** :ref:`String<class_String>` uri **)**

-Requests the OS to open a resource with the most appropriate program.
+Requests the OS to open a resource identified by ``uri`` with the most appropriate program.
 For example:

 - ``OS.shell_open("C:\\Users\name\Downloads")`` on Windows opens the file explorer at the user's Downloads folder.